BIVROST/360WebPlayer-for-WordPress/readme.txt

 = Features =

-* Fast setup.
+* Fast integration into any web site.
-* Easy to use.
+* Easy to use for the end user.
-* Desktop and mobile friendly.
+* Both desktop and mobile.
 * Free for personal use (see [license][license-free] for details).
-* Works on all major browsers.
+* Works on all major browsers and systems.
+* Possible to embed more than one player on the same page.
-* Supports Mono and stereoscopic videos and pictures.
+* Mono and stereoscopic video and pictures.
 * HTTP Live Streaming (HLS).
+* Works well with touch.
+* Well tested and supports many edge cases.
-* [WebVR][webvr] (MozVR) support - works with Oculus Rift, Cardboard and many more.
+* [WebVR][webvr] support - works with Oculus Rift, Vive, Windows Mixed Reality, OSVR, GearVR, Google Cardboard and more.
-* Supports watching content in an external native player (also [supplied by Bivrost][bivrost]).
+* Supports watching content in external native players ([by Bivrost][player-windows]).
-* If there is anything you miss in our player then let us know.
+* We want to hear your feedback and ideas for new features, to make it even better.

 [bivrost]: http://bivrost360.com
 [webvr]: http://webvr.info/